LouMeziere/Decision-Trees-Random-Forest/README.md

 - `inq.last.6mths`: Number of inquiries by creditors in the last 6 months.
 - `delinq.2yrs`: Number of times borrower was 30+ days past due on a payment in the past 2 years.
 - `pub.rec`: Number of derogatory public records (e.g., bankruptcy filings, tax liens).

+# Instructions

+No inputs are required from the user.
+Simply run all cells in the jupiter notebook.

+# Author

+Lou Meziere